boshan/picture_calendar/README.txt

+This project is created to test the hypothesis that images help improve recall of experiences.
+Todo:
+- Build a user interface.
+- Integrate backend.
+- Allow adding events.

+Original calendar pen:
 A Pen created at CodePen.io.
 You can find this one at https://codepen.io/SamMarkiewicz/pen/xjmEr.

  Just a dribbble thing that I liked, and I wanted to see live :)